 Whenever you reconstruct or filter a signal with sharp edges using finite frequency content, you’ll see ringing artifacts:

-• Bandlimited reconstruction: if a discontinuous signal is forced into a band-limited representation, Gibbs ringing is unavoidable.
+- Bandlimited reconstruction: forcing a discontinuous signal into a band-limited representation makes Gibbs ringing unavoidable.

-The fix in practice is to use a windowed version of the filter — multiplying the sinc kernel by a smoother window function (Hamming, Hann, Blackman, etc.) trades some passband flatness and frequency selectivity for reduced overshoot.
+The fix in practice is a windowed version of the filter.
+Multiplying the sinc kernel by a smoother window function (Hamming, Hann, Blackman, etc.) trades some passband flatness and frequency selectivity for reduced overshoot.

 Connection to convergence

-In the strict mathematical sense, the Fourier series of a function with bounded jumps still converges (in the sense and pointwise at every continuity point) to the original signal.
-Gibbs phenomenon is a statement about the uniform convergence, which fails near jumps — the partial sums don’t converge uniformly to the function in any neighborhood of a discontinuity.
+The Fourier series of a function with bounded jumps still converges (in the sense and pointwise at every continuity point) to the original signal.
+Gibbs phenomenon is a statement about uniform convergence, which fails near jumps: the partial sums don’t converge uniformly to the function in any neighborhood of a discontinuity.
 This is a feature of the family of sinusoids, not a defect of the function.